-- 8.1 Compliance with this policy will be monitored by the Corporate Leadership Team, together with internal audit reviews where necessary. - 8.2 The Data Protection Officer is responsible for the monitoring, revision and updating of this policy document on an annual basis or sooner, should the need arise.
+- 8.1 Compliance with this policy will be monitored by the Finance and Corporate Governance team, together with internal audit reviews where necessary. - 8.2 The Data Protection Officer is responsible for the monitoring, revision and updating of this policy document on an annual basis or sooner, should the need arise.